 Grits à Ya Ya, made famous by the Fish House in Pensacola, takes cheesy smoked Gouda grits and tops it with perfectly seasoned shrimp and a creamy spinach and mushroom sauce.
 As an added bonus, finish it with a garnish of fried carrot strings just like the Fish House does.
 It’s absolutely incredible, albeit a bit…

 Cheese Straws are a highly addictive southern classic.
 Crispy and buttery, Southern Cheese Straws are amazing when paired with a dry sherry, or just by themselves.
 It’s impossible to eat just one!

-Full of cheesy goodness in every bite, my Mother’s Southern Style Scalloped Potatoes are perfect for any occasion.
+Southern Style Scalloped Potatoes like my mother made are full of cheesy goodness in every bite and are perfect for any occasion.
 This is especially true for Easter!